Haraj-backend/hex-monscape/docs/reference/hex-architecture.md

 ## Extra: Relation with DDD

-`Domain-Driven Design` (`DDD`) & `Hexagonal Architecture` is commonly paired together.
+`Domain-Driven Design` (`DDD`) & `Hexagonal Architecture` are commonly paired.
 Some people even used the terms interchangeably.

-In reality, `DDD` & `Hexagonal Architecture` are two separate things. `DDD` is an approach to spot out application logic components from business model perspective, while `Hexagonal Architecture` gives our application a structure.
+In reality, `DDD` & `Hexagonal Architecture` are separate things. `DDD` is an approach to spot application logic components from a business model perspective, while `Hexagonal Architecture` gives our application a structure.

-`DDD` basically provides a formalized way to define application core for `Hexagonal Architecture`.
+`DDD` basically provides a formalized way to define the application core for `Hexagonal Architecture`.
 But it is not a must for us to use `DDD` when implementing `Hexagonal Architecture`.

-`DDD` & `Hexagonal Architecture` is good combination when we want to create large application with complex business logic.
-But for us who want to create small application with simple business logic, `DDD` might be an overkill.
+`DDD` & `Hexagonal Architecture` is an good combination to create large applications with complex business logic.
+But for us who want to create small applications with simple business logic, `DDD` might be an overkill.

 ## References